ry4nzhu/academic-page/content/authors/admin/_index.md

 - Visitors
 ---

 My name is Ruiyang Zhu.
 I am a first-year Ph.D. student in [Computer Science and Engineering](https://cse.engin.umich.edu/) at the [University of Michigan](https://umich.edu/), advised by Prof. [Z. Morley Mao](https://web.eecs.umich.edu/~zmao/).
 My research interests include broadly computer systems and networks, with a focus on networked systems and mobile networks.
+My current research focus on performance and power optimization on 5G networks.

 Before the start of my Ph.D. journey, I received my bachelor degrees in computer engineering at [Shanghai Jiao Tong University](http://en.sjtu.edu.cn/) and the University of Michigan, where I had a happy time doing mobile network and opearting system research.